emqx/emqx-docs/en_US/gateway/coap.md

 - **Publish QoS**: Set the default QoS level for publish requests, default: **coap**, optional values: **coap**, **qos0**, **qos1**, **qos2**; the values here

-- **MountPoint**: Set a string that is prefixed to all topics when publishing or subscribing, providing a way to implement message routing isolation between different protocols, for example, *MQTT-SN*.
+- **MountPoint**: Set a string that is prefixed to all topics when publishing or subscribing, providing a way to implement message routing isolation between different protocols, for example, *CoAP*.

   **Note**: This topic prefix is managed by the gateway.
 CoAP clients do not need to add this prefix explicitly when publishing and subscribing.